Exotic hadrons associated with $b$-quark: Exotic states with quark

-According to Refs.~\cite{Ortega:2021zgk,Guo:2014sca,Zhou:2018hlv,Karliner:2015ina}, unlike in $\X$ decays, due to negligible isospin-breaking effects, the $\Xb$ may decay preferentially into $\pi^+\pi^-\pi^0\Upsilon(1S)$ instead of $\pi^+\pi^-\Upsilon(1S)$.
 Belle and Belle II searched for $\Xb\to\omega(\to\pi^+\pi^-\pi^0)\Upsilon(1S)$ using a 118 fb$^{-1}$ data sample at $\sqrt{s}$ = 10.867 GeV and a 19.6 fb$^{-1}$ data sample at $\sqrt{s}$ near 10.75 GeV~\cite{Belle:2014sys,Belle-II:2022xdi}.
 The invariant mass distributions of $\omega\Upsilon(1S)$ are shown in Fig.~\ref{fig3}.
 Prominent reflections of $e^+e^-\to\omega\chi_{bJ}$~\footnote{Hereinafter throughout this review, if not explicitly stated otherwise, $\chi_{cJ}$ and $\chi_{bJ}$ denote $\chi_{cJ}(1P)$ and $\chi_{bJ}(1P)$, respectively, for any $J=0,\;1,\;2$.} signals were observed, as shown by the red solid histograms, but no narrow structure as expected from a $\Xb$ signal was found.
 The red dashed histograms are from simulated events $e^+e^-\to\gamma \Xb(\to\omega\Upsilon(1S))$ with the $\Xb$ mass fixed at 10.6 \gev~($B\bar B^*$ mass threshold) and yields fixed at the 90\% C.L.\ upper limit values.
 The upper limits at 90\% C.L. on the product of the Born cross section for $e^+e^-\to\gamma \Xb$ and branching fraction for $\Xb\to\omega\Upsilon(1S)$ at $\sqrt{s}$ = 10.653, 10.701, 10.745, 10.805 GeV with $\Xb$ masses between 10.45 and 10.65 \gev~range in (0.14\dash0.55) pb, (0.25\dash0.84) pb, (0.06\dash0.14) pb, and (0.08\dash0.37) pb, and at $\sqrt{s}$ = 10.867 GeV with $\Xb$ masses between 10.55 and 10.65 \gev~range in (0.01\dash0.02) pb.

 The radiative decay width for the $\Upsilon(10753)\to\gamma \Xb$ was predicted to be order of 10 keV, corresponding to a branching fraction of $10^{-4}$~\cite{Liu:2024ets}.
 A search for the $\Xb$ in the process $e^+e^-\to\gamma \Xb$ with $\Xb\to\pi^+\pi^-\chi_{b1}$ at Belle II near $\sqrt{s}$ = 10.75 GeV was strongly suggested~\cite{Liu:2024ets}.
 Using 3.5, 1.6, 9.8, and 4.7 fb$^{-1}$ data samples at $\sqrt{s}$ = 10.653, 10.701, 10.746, and 10.804 GeV, Belle II searched for the $\Xb$ with $\Xb\to\pi^+\pi^-\chi_{b1,2}$ in $e^+e^-\to\gamma \Xb$~\cite{Belle-II:2025ubm}.
 No evident signal of $\Xb$ was found, as shown in Fig.~\ref{fig4}.
 The dominant backgrounds are $e^+e^-\to\omega\chi_{bJ}$ and $e^+e^-\to\pi^+\pi^-\Upsilon(2S)(\to\gamma\chi_{bJ})$, which are shown in this figure by shaded histograms.
 Different hypotheses of the mass of $\Xb$ were evaluated, and the largest upper limit was found when $m(\Xb) = 10.50$ \gev.
 The upper limits at 90\% C.L. on the product of the Born cross section for $e^+e^-\to\gamma \Xb$ and branching fraction for $\Xb\to\pi^+\pi^-\chi_{b1,2}$ with $m(\Xb) = 10.50$ \gev~at $\sqrt{s}$ = 10.653, 10.701, 10.746, and 10.804 GeV are 0.14, 0.09, 0.17, and 0.32 pb, respectively.